sebbacon/home-automation/README.md

 * Add the Cube by visiting the discovery inbox in the Paper UI
 * Thermostats should start appearing in the inbox.
 Add them and they will appear as Items in the control panel

-TODO: I'm not entirely sure if you actually have to set up things in the inbox as well as in files
+*TODO: I'm not entirely sure if you actually have to set up things in the inbox as well as in files.
+This is just the order I did it in.
+Check!*

-Now you're ready to set up text-based configuration files which will allow you to
+Now you're ready to set up text-based configuration files which will allow you to:

 * View and control the system from your phone
 * Set up rules to turn the boiler on and off, email you when batteries are low, etc